RSE-102/Lecture-Material/03_packaging/pypi_slides.md

 ## Using pip 2/2

-- pip tracks metadata to allow for easy uninstallation and updating of packages.
+- pip tracks metadata to allow for easy updating and uninstalling of packages.
 - pip is bundled together with Python 3.x, making it even easier to use.
 - pip can install a package from a source distribution (`.tar.gz`) or a wheel distribution (`.whl`).